 Shorthand Description: T R L J C FS

-Initially, each side occupies one portion of the ravine, with Ansteorra occupying the west portion of the ravine, and Trimaris occupying the east portion of the ravine.
-At the very back of each zone is a resurrection flag.
-There are three flags along a line perpendicular to a line between the resurrection flags.
+Scenario Play: Initially, each side occupies one portion of the ravine, with Ansteorra occupying the South portion of the ravine, and Trimaris occupying the North portion of the ravine.
+Each side will have two (2) Resurrection Flags in the back of their respective corners(North or South).
+The three (3) Ravine Flags will run along the East-West axis.
 The middle flag will be placed in the bottom of the ravine, with the remaining two flags equidistant between the middle flag and the edge of the playing field.
 The battle will be one hour long.
 For each flag, there is a marshal who has two time-pieces, one for Ansteorra, and one for Trimaris.
 When the marshal determines that a side has control of his flag, he starts their time-piece, and it begins counting up the time.
 If control is lost, he stops that time piece.
 If the other side then takes control of the flag, he starts the other side’s time-piece.

 Scenario: Open Field